 Regulating levels of neurotransmitters (or their modulators) and hormones such as serotonin, noradrenaline, dopamine, GABA, neuropeptide Y and ACTH; hence altering the brain's mood chemistry to help to combat negative affective states.

-Reversing pathological changes in levels of inflammatory cytokines that are associated with anxiety
+Reversing inflammation that is associated with anxiety

 Reversing stress-induced changes in behaviour and biochemistry

-All information taken from the British Acupuncture Council website.
+Some information taken from the British Acupuncture Council website.